To get started in blacksmithing, you need:

 Many of the groups also have newsletters containing "how-to" articles.
 For instance, our group, The Guild

-of Metalsmiths, has an index of almost 1000 how-to articles that have been published in our own newsletter, The Metalsmith!
+of Metalsmiths, has an index of over 1000 how-to articles that have been published in our own newsletter, The Metalsmith!

 And all those 30-plus years of back issues are available on DVD.